joshuacox/joshcox-api/README.md

-# My Awesome API
+# Josh Cox API

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is the documentation for the Josh Cox API User Experience